todthomson/intro-to-linux-dotnetcore-docker/README.md

 ### Overview

-This workshop is roughly broken into 45 minute sessions covering the following topics:
+This workshop is broken (roughly) into 45 minute sessions covering the following topics:

 1. __Ubuntu Linux Installation__